2024-06-14

 rationale

-why no support for octal notation?
+why not support octal notation?

 setup